Professor Anita Thapar

 - Geraint Walters Prize in Haematology awarded 1985 (medical school), Welsh National School of Medicine

-- Member of the Royal College of Psychiatrists
+- Royal College of Psychiatrists

 - 1996-1999: Senior Lecturer, Manchester University

 - 1991-1995: MRC Clinical Research Fellow, University of Wales College of Medicine, Cardiff

 - 1990-1995 (career break for children) Clinical training in Child and Adolescent Psychiatry

 - 1985 Junior doctor posts in Medicine, Surgery

 - Together for Children and Young People Expert Reference Group - A Welsh Assembly Government and CAMHS multi- agency Programme Board to drive forward the development and implementation of service improvement plans.